Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 WordPress is the software you need to create a blog.
 It is the most popular blogging platform used by over 43% of the websites on the internet.

 Being an open source software, WordPress is super flexible.
-Not only you can use it to create a blog, but you can also use WordPress to create a membership website, an online store, a community website, a marketplace to a learning management system (LMS), and so on.
+Not only can you use it to create a blog, but you can also use WordPress to create a membership website, an online store, a marketplace to a learning management system (LMS).

 You can extend the functionality of WordPress using plugins.
 The best part, it takes no coding skills to create a website with WordPress.